hapax/hapax.github.io/assets/simple-physics.md

 *Running in the rain.*
 So far, we're imagining the colliding objects are stationary (or stationary on average).
-Our estimates will work for stationary elephants, or a bunch of elephants moving in random directions, but not a herd of elephants charging towards you!
+Our estimates will work for elephants at rest, or a bunch of elephants moving in random directions, but not a herd of elephants charging towards you!
 But taking movement into account isn't too hard.